 Skip.
 Temporary atmospheric conditions that let you talk to operators far away.
-The signal will bounce off of the ionisphere and return to earth in distant places.
+The signal will bounce off of the ionosphere and return to earth in distant places.

 10-4.
 10-4 means "OK, "affirmative," or "copy."
 There is a series of codes that range from 10-1 to 10-100 and higher, and each one has a meaning.
 Not many of them are used today but a few are still very common, including 10-4.

-Hammer Down/ Petal to the Metal.
-Traveling as fast as you can; you have the the pedal to the floor.
+Hammer Down/ Pedal to the Metal.
+You are traveling as fast as you can; you have the the pedal to the floor.

 Convoy.
 A group of trucks traveling together.
 It can be three or three hundred.

 Front/Back Door.
 A way of assigning roles in a convoy.
-The front door, the first truck in line, watches for smokeys.
+The front door, aka the first truck in line, watches for smokeys.
 The back door is the last truck and watches for smokeys sneaking up from the rear.

 Mud Duck.
-Used as an insult, meaning an operator with a weak signal or radio.
+Used as an insult, it refers to an operator with a weak signal or radio.

 Stepped On.
-When a closer or more powerful station talks over you when you are talking.
+What happens when a closer or more powerful station talks over you when you are talking.

 Uppers/Lowers.
 Extra channels added to a radio to have more channels to talk on.
 This was more common in the 70s and 80s.
 Today, export radios are sold with these channels already in them.

 Peaked/Tuned.
-Work done to your radio to get more power and modulation out of it.
-It can also be done on receive to help the radio hear better.
+The work done to your radio to get more power and modulation out of it.
+It can also be done on receive to help the radio "hear" better.